Recently updated on November 30th, 2024 at 11:18 am

 Representation: Lesbian main characters, Sapphic main romance, Indian-American love interest

 You can’t go wrong with the enemies to lovers and fake dating tropes.
-And She drives me crazy is a queer enemies to lovers romance with the fake dating trope.
+And She drives me crazy is a queer enemies-to-lovers romance with the fake dating trope.
 It also is a sports romance set in a high school.

 It follows Scottie Zajac.
-She loses spectacularly to her ex-girlfriend in their first game since their break up.
+She loses to her ex-girlfriend in their first game since their break up.
 So she finds herself in a minor car collision with the worst possible person.
 Her nemesis Irene Abraham.

 And it only gets worse the more time they spend together.
 But then Scottie discovers an opportunity for revenge on her ex.
 And she bribes Irene into playing along.